 How I Create Art - The Build ProcessWoodshop NewsWoodworking

-As always, when I take inspiration from another maker I try to change it in some way and add my own flavor to it.
-Darrel’s drawer pulls where straight across, dowels set between two posts.
+As always, when I take inspiration from another maker, I try to change it in some way and add my own flavor to it.
+Darrel’s drawer pulls were straight across, dowels set between two posts.
 I decided to make mine tapered, a little more like a traditional drawer pull.
 I also thought the curve in the taper would complement the curve in the legs and side panels.

 Cutting Small parts on a table saw crosscut sledMy crosscut sled seemed to be the safest, most accurate way to cut the posts.

-Sanding small parts with a belt sanderTo create the round over effect on the edge of the posts I did a combination of hand sanding and shaping at my oscillating belt sander.
+Sanding small parts with a belt sanderTo create the round-over effect on the edge of the posts, I did a combination of hand sanding and shaping at my oscillating belt sander.

 Please Check out my other posts on how to build a writing desk: